-132nd Square Park is one of five parks (two community parks and three neighborhood parks) located within the Kingsgate neighborhood.
-Parks are included as part of the vision for this neighborhood, described in the Comprehensive Plan, "improved and well maintained park in each part of the neighborhood offer a variety of recreational opportunities.
+132nd Square Park is one of four parks (two community parks and two neighborhood parks) located within the Kingsgate neighborhood.
+As part of the vision for this neighborhood: "improved and well maintained park in each part of the neighborhood offer a variety of recreational opportunities.
 Trees are preserved or replaced to provide a consistent vegetative canopy throughout the neighborhood, connect greenbelt corridors and support wildlife."
-The current Comprehensive Plan, titled "Kirkland 2035," was adopted in 2015.
+The City is currently updating its Comprehensive Plan titled "Kirkland 2035."